OctopusDeploy/blog/blog/2019-10/getting-started-with-powershell-dsc/index.md

 Now our server will automatically correct itself whenever drift is detected!
 If you enable automatic drift correction, make sure you document it, otherwise you or someone on your team will end up chasing their tail trying to figure out why something you just removed keeps coming back!

 ## Summary
-This post gives you some basic information in how to get started using PowerShell DSC as well as how to configure and optionally automatically correct drift.
+This post gives you some basic information in how to get started using PowerShell DSC as well as how to detect and optionally automatically correct drift.
 For an example of the mentioned hybrid approach, refer to my other [blog post](https://octopus.com/blog/powershelldsc-as-template) where we configure PowerShell DSC to deploy like an application.